penrose/penrose/tutorial/tutorial-p3.md

 }
 ```

-Refer to [here](https://github.com/penrose/penrose/wiki/Shape-library#line) for more information on the line shape.
+:point_right: Refer to [here](https://github.com/penrose/penrose/wiki/Shape-library#line) for more information on the line shape.

 ```typescript
 U.text = Text {